-Clinical Assessment
+Clinical Assessment outcomes

-Applicants who qualified from medical school two years prior to the start of the programme must also undertake an assessment of their clinical skills in the UK prior to being granted full eligibility.
+Applicants who qualified from medical school two years prior to the start of the programme must also undertake an assessment of their clinical skills in the UK in order to fulfil the eligibility criteria.
 The primary purpose of this assessment is to determine suitability to start the foundation programme.
 The assessments will be undertaken by Manchester University NHS Foundation Trust.
 Candidates will sit a set of 16-station Objective Structured Clinical Examinations (OSCEs) in approximately four hours.